An Epilogue updating this post appears at the end.

 Meanwhile, when I suggested I might interview doctors I know personally in this field and present their input, this was condemned as “confirmation bias” — pointing out that my approach is “the same method Putin and his sycophants are using in the monstrous invasion of Ukraine.”
 Wow.
 So now I’m modeling Putin…

-That was my limit.
+That was my limit, the proverbial straw.

 There is wave of right-wing legislative attacks underway across the country today — the most concentrated ever in history.
 It’s using fear and prejudice against transgender people as a wedge to attack all LGBT people.
 I can’t help but feel that the SWP and its supporters are feeding into this attack.
 They don’t agree with this assessment, I’m certain, and I know that’s not their intention.
 But there’s too much of an echo from the right in what they’re saying.